 11.1 In addition to the information provided in this Privacy Statement, where we transfer personal data from inside the European Economic Area (EEA) to outside the EEA, we are required to take specific measures to safeguard the relevant personal data.

-12.1 We retain relevant personal data as long as necessary to meet the criteria outlined in above section 1.2.
+12.1 We retain relevant personal data in each category identified in Section 10.1 only as long as necessary to meet the criteria outlined in above Section 1.2.

 12.2 We retain personal data about unsuccessful candidates/applicants for 12 months following submission in the U.S., Canada, and Brazil, and for 6 months in Europe and Asia.

 13.1 We intend to maintain personal data accuracy, completeness, current status, and security.
 In the event of changes in your personal data, you may inform us to make sure that our information is up-to-date.

 13.2 We implement commercially reasonable physical, administrative and technical safeguards to help us protect the confidentiality, security, and integrity of your personal data and prevent the loss, misuse, unauthorized access, unauthorized interception, or information alteration.
 For example, ICF takes appropriate measures to make sure that the personal data you provide is stored on computer servers in controlled, secure environments.